picosonic/js13k-2025/devdiary/diary.md

 Fixed issue with jump on AZERTY keyboards

 Allow levers to turn on/off electricity, and make all levers be in sync

+Added sweeper, who patrols until it sees the player

+Allow drone to be removed with electricity

+Allow sweeper to fall of edges when chasing player